-If you're seeking non-surgical back pain relief in Edmond or Oklahoma City, call us today for a free consultation and lets get you feeling like you again.
+If you're seeking non-surgical back pain relief in Edmond or Oklahoma City, call us today for a free consultation and let's get you feeling like you again.

-Very often back pain is a result of compression of the spine.
-When the spine is compressed it forces the disc out of its natural position.
+Very often, back pain is a result of compression of the spine.
+When the spine is compressed, it forces the disc out of its natural position.
 When the disc is displaced, it presses upon the nerves that run through the spinal column.
 This typically causes a high level of pain.

 There are varying levels of disc displacement.
 A disc may be simply bulging, which means that it is somewhat compressed and slightly protruding from its normal disc space.
 This can be the result of an injury or the natural aging process.
-As we age we experience some level of spinal degeneration and disc degeneration.
+As we age, we experience some level of spinal degeneration and disc degeneration.

 A herniated disc is somewhat more painful in that it is protruding further and pressing heavily against the nerve root.
 This is sometimes also called a slipped disc.

-Either a bulging or herniated disc may manifest itself as pain in the back, the hip, or both.
+A bulging or herniated disc may manifest itself as pain in the back, the hip, or both.

 Whether you are experiencing pain from a bulging or herniated disc, spinal decompression will help restore the space necessary for the disc to operate normally as the cushion between your vertebrae.